 The utility owners are to clearly mark the locations in order to prevent the disturbance of buried utilities and structures during the performance of the Work.

 Confirm the locations of all buried utilities Subsurface Utility Excavation (SUE) Level A investigation.
-[Consultant to confirm these requirements and wording for locates]

-Maintain and protect from damage all water, sewer, gas, electric, telephone and other utilities and structures encountered as indicated [on the Contract Drawings].
+Maintain and protect from damage all water, sewer, gas, electric, telephone and other utilities and structures encountered as indicated.

 Record the locations of any maintained, rerouted and abandoned underground lines.